kirbyk/kirbyk.github.io/_posts/2015-09-11-domain-registrars-dns-and-hosting.md

 $ git push -u origin master
 {% endhighlight %}

-If you don't want spend time messing with `git`, then you can click 'Settings' on the right-hand side of your repo, and then click 'Launch automatic page generator' to setup a beatiful one page website.
+If you don't want to spend time messing with `git`, then you can click 'Settings' on the right-hand side of your repo, and then click 'Launch automatic page generator' to setup a beautiful one page website.

 #### Point your DNS to GitHub Pages.